WARMER AND UNSETTLED THE NEXT COUPLE DAYS...

 WIND FORECAST:

-TODAY: Early thundershowers, mainly NORTH.
-Mostly cloudy.
+TODAY: Mostly cloudy.
 Milder, but breezy.
 HIGH: 63, 50s NORTH and LAKESIDE

 SATURDAY: Cloudy, colder and blustery.
 Flakes possible.
 HIGH: 37 LOW: 22

 SUNDAY: Sunshine, then mostly cloudy.
 Cold, but with less wind.
-HIGH: 37 LOW: 21
+Late snow shower?
+HIGH: 36 LOW: 21

-MONDAY: Mostly cloudy.
+MONDAY: Sun & clouds.
 A light wintry mix is possible at NIGHT.
-HIGH: 38 LOW: 27
+HIGH: 37 LOW: 24

 Copyright 2022 WBAY.
 All rights reserved.